BelArvardan/vpn/README.md

 Update/download all feeds: ./scripts/feeds update

-Install all (-a) packages from this feed (-p) tor: ./scripts/feeds install -a -p vpn
+Install all (-a) packages from this feed (-p) vpn: ./scripts/feeds install -a -p vpn

 Then select needed packages in menuconfig and make the firmware.